Tomita-Takesaki Modular Theory vs. Quantum Information Theory: Introduction

-\section{von Neumann algebras}
+First we recall that some concepts about Tomita-Takesaki modular theory in the setting of von Neumann algebras.
+For this parts, the readers are referred to \cite{Bratteli}.

-Let $\cH$ be a Hilbert space for which $\lin{\cH}$ stands for the all bounded linear operator acting on it.
-Assume that $\cM$ is a subset of $\lin{\cH}$, i.e., $\cM\subseteq\lin{\cH}$.
-We denote by $\cM'$ its commutant, i.e., the set of all bounded operators on $\cH$ commuting with every operator in $\cM$:
+\subsection{von Neumann algebras}

-Clearly, $\cM'$ is a Banach algebra of operators containing the identity $\I$.
-If $\cM$ is self-adjoint, then $\cM'$ is a $C^\ast$-algebra of operators on $\cH$.
-One has
+Let $\cH$ be a Hilbert space and $\lin{\cH}$ the all bounded linear operator defines on $\cH$.
+Assume that $\cM$ is a subset of $\lin{\cH}$, we denote its commutant $\cM'$ by the set of all bounded operators on $\cH$ commuting with every operator in $\cM$, that is